Pottery made to order | repair and restoration studio in Southern Delaware

 Full Cure Is Essential

 Before sanding, carving, or shaping epoxy repairs, especially when working with PC-11 filler epoxy, it’s critical to wait for full cure.
 Sanding too early can cause gumming, surface tearing, or imprecise shaping.
 Allowing complete cure time ensures clean, crisp detailing and a professional finish.
+For filler epoxy, full cure is especially important because partially cured material can smear, tear, or clog sandpaper instead of shaping cleanly.

 How We Accelerate Epoxy Cure Times Safely